Canon 1D Mark IV vs 70D

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the 70D have been discontinued, but can regularly be found used on eBay.
 The 70D was replaced by the Canon 80D, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark IV vs 70D